DOT New Entrant Audit Checklist

 - failing to maintain required insurance coverage

-At the federal level, these violations are subject to hefty civil penalties that can range up to $11,000 per violation.
-And depending on the severity of the offense, some instances may even lead to criminal charges!
-So if you're driving professionally, it's important to stay on top of all your regulatory compliance needs.
+These violations are subject to hefty civil penalties ranging up to $11,000 per violation at the federal level.
+Depending on the severity of the offense, some instances may even lead to criminal charges!
+So if you're driving professionally, staying on top of all your regulatory compliance needs is essential.
 Otherwise, you could ruin your finances and career.
 Visit DOT Authority Package, Tips to prepare for 2022 DOT Week filings in minutes.
-How to get Oregon Trip And Fuel Permit?
+How do you get an Oregon Trip And Fuel Permit?

 Are DOT Audits Random?

 Well, that's a tough one.
-On the one hand, it seems like the DOT could just pull any ol' truck outta the lot and start digging through their records to make sure everything is on the up and up.
+On the one hand, it seems like the DOT could just pull any old truck outta the lot and start digging through their records to make sure everything is on the up and up.
 But on the other hand, there's usually some kind of criteria they use.
 This includes safety performance history, size and type of vehicle, and geographical location.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

 So, most DOT audits do not seem totally random.
-The bottom line is that you should always have your ducks in a row so if you get pulled over for an audit you won't be caught off guard!
+The bottom line is that you should always have your ducks in a row so you won't be caught off guard if you get pulled over for an audit!
 Keep all your paperwork straight and be prepared for anything.
-You will need driver qualification files filed out by all employees that drive for you working.
+You will need driver qualification files filed out by all employees who drive for you working.
 Also, take a look at What Is IRP or Apportioned Registration.

 Summary: DOT New Entrant Audit Checklist